-6The specifications will guide the development of the assessment.
+6 The specifications will guide the development of the assessment.
 It will provide detailed information about the kinds of reading selections to be included, item types, and scoring criteria for constructed-response items.
-The specifications will also discuss test administration procedures, any considerations to be given to special populations, and special studies to be conducted in conjunction with the assessment (see appendix assessment time responding to multiple-choice items and 50 percent of the assessment time preparing written responses.
+The specifications will also discuss test administration procedures, any considerations to be given to special populations, and special studies to be conducted in conjunction with the assessment (see appendix C).

+preparing written responses.
 Students at grades 8 and 12 will spend more time preparing written responses.